-We compute the average ARON ratings for various network samples in order to evaluate the overall performance of the capillary approach.
-First, we consider the first layer routing scheme for each considered network sample and obtain thus the average ARON rating for all routing (max-flow) schemes of the first layer.
+In order to evaluate the overall performance of the capillary approach we compute the average ARON ratings on hundreds of network samples.
+First, we consider the first layer routing scheme for each network sample and obtain thus the average ARON rating of the first layer routing (i.e. of the max-flow suggestion).
 Then we compute the second layer routing individually for each considered network sample in the same set and we obtain the set's average ARON rating for the routing suggestions of the second layer.
 We measure the average ARON for the capillary routing layers from 1 to 10 on the same set of network samples obtaining thus an overall figure of the performance as the layer number grows.

 In Fig. 11 we have seven sets, each containing 42 network samples.
-At the same time we consider also 15 media streams different by their static tolerance to losses, varying from 3.6% to 7.8%.
+At the same time we consider also 15 media streams different by their constantly maintained tolerance to losses, varying from 3.6% to 7.8%.
 Thus for each set we have 15 curves of average ARON ratings.
 All of them decrease as the capillary routing layer increases from 1 thru 10 demonstrating the improvements delivered by the higher layers.
-Increase of the capillary routing layer, i.e. spreading of the basic multi-path routing also through the non-bottleneck portions of the network, reduces the ARON rating sensibly and therefore also the FEC effort of the sender combating the link failures and packet losses.
+Although the spreading of the flow and the further recursive subspreading of the sub-flows increase the number of links and therefore also the rate of failures in the communication footprint, the ARON cost however sensibly reduces from such strategy and therefore does also the overall FEC effort of the sender.

 Fig. 11.
-Average ARON as a function from the capillary routing layer
+Average ARON as a function of the capillary routing layer

 Logically, the ARON curve of the media stream is shifted down by every unit of the statically added tolerance.
-At the same time it is interesting to observe that the presence of a little static tolerance in the media stream stresses the efficiency gain achieved by the deeper layers much stronger than for streaming examples with weak static tolerance.
+At the same time it is interesting to observe that each additional unit of a little static tolerance in the media stream stresses stronger the efficiency gain achieved by the deeper layers.
 Although there are hundreds layers in the complete capillary routing, the first few layers alone reduce the average FEC effort of the sender by a factor of three.
 According to the chart, the gain from additional spreading is insignificant after the layer 8 or 9.

 Of course, the exact pattern of the ARON improvement curve, as a function of the layer, depends on the distance between the end nodes, the network size and its density.
-The network samples for the above chart are obtained from a random walk wireless Mobile Ad-hoc Network (MANET).
+The network samples for the above chart are obtained from a random walk wireless Mobile Adhoc Network (MANET).
 Initially the nodes are randomly distributed on a rectangular area, and then at every timeframe they move according to a random walk algorithm.
-If two nodes are close enough (and are within the coverage range) then there is a link between them.
-In the above example, there are 115 nodes and 300 timeframes each leading to a different network sample (all of which are broken into 7 sets represented on the above chart).
-The number of media packets per each transmission block (M) is 20 and the desired decoding failure rate (DER) is 10^{-5} .
+If two nodes are close enough (and are within the coverage range of each other) then there is a link between them.
+In the above example, there are 115 nodes and 300 timeframes each producing a different network sample (all of which are broken into 7 sets presented on the above chart).
+The number of media packets per each transmission block (M) is 20 and the desired decoding failure rate (DER) is $10^{-5}$ .

-Multi-path routing suggestions for fault-tolerant streaming are applicable not only to Ad-Hoc or sensor networks, but also to mobile networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be improved, a near capillary routing can be still obtained through an overlay network using peer-to-peer relay nodes or media routers (for suggestions of relay nodes see [15] and [21]).
+Multi-path routing suggestions for fault-tolerant streaming are applicable not only to Ad-Hoc or sensor networks, but also to mobile networks, where wireless content can be streamed to and from the user via multiple base stations; or to the public internet, where, if the physical routing cannot be accessed, a capillarization of the routing can be still obtained through an overlay network using peer-to-peer relay nodes or media routers (for suggestions of relay nodes see [15] and [21]).